ably-labs/NextJS-chat-app/README.md

 Next, we need to handle the UI interactions by defining a few functions.

-First, theres `sendChatMessage`, which is responsible for publishing new messages.
+First, there's `sendChatMessage`, which is responsible for publishing new messages.
 It uses the Ably Channel returned by the `useChannel` hook, clears the input, and focuses on the textarea so that users can type more messages:

 ```jsx